-The seven students were sentenced to three to eight years in prison, according to the Global Times, a government-affiliated website.
+The seven students were sentenced to three to eight years in prison, according to the Global Times, a state-run newspaper.
 The length of sentence for each student was unclear and details of where they are being held were not disclosed.

 An October 2018 report by the Congressional-Executive Commission on China, a U.S. congressional advisory panel, found “mass, arbitrary, internment of as many as 1 million or more [Uighurs] and other Muslim ethnic minorities in ‘political reeducation’ camps in western China.”